davidread/analytics-platform-shiny-server/README.md

 # Analytics Platform Shiny Server

+> [!CAUTION]
+> This repo is DEPRECATED.
+> This shiny server suffers from a [memory leak](https://github.com/ministryofjustice/analytics-platform-shiny-server/issues/36) and can't be recommended any more.
+>
+> Instead, we have switched to using: https://github.com/ministryofjustice/analytical-platform-rshiny-open-source-base

 This is a 'shiny server', for serving Shiny applications over the web.

-MOJ has developed this this one because the other shiny servers did not meet our needs.
+MOJ developed this in 2020-2023, because at the time the other shiny servers did not meet our needs.

 ## Features